-We are very proud that VOICES OF THE VALLEY - ECHOES carries on the standard and values of the previous five recordings in the Voices of the Valley series.
-It is full of songs audience favourites from our concert repertoire plus a couple of new songs.
-For full track listings and to order your copy please visit the Recordings section of our shop.
+We are very proud that our latest album, VOICES OF THE VALLEY - ECHOES, carries on the standard and values of the previous VOICES OF THE VALLEY recordings.
+It is full of new arrangements of audience favourites from our concert repertoire plus a couple of songs new to the choir.

 The Virtual Fron